lingtalfi/HtmlPageTools/doc/api/Ling/HtmlPageTools/CssFileGenerator/CssFileGeneratorInterface.md

 The CssFileGeneratorInterface interface.

-A css file generator is a class which generates css files based on given identifiers.
+A css file generator is a class which generates a compiled css file containing all css blocks of code of the given a copilot instance, and returns the url to that css file.

+The name of the css file depends on the given $identifier.